Pratt Creek added to IDFG’s pheasant stocking locations

 - The Upland Game Bird Permit is not required for pheasant hunting outside of Upland Game Bird Permit Release Areas.

 Hunters are reminded that both the Pratt Creek and Kirtley Creek properties are private land.
-Showing respect to the landowners and their property is critical in keeping these areas available for hunters in the future. are required to sign in and take a copy of the map detailing where pheasant hunting is and is not allowed.
+Showing respect to the landowners and their property is critical in keeping these areas available for hunters.
+Hunters are required to sign in and take a copy of the map detailing where pheasant hunting is and is not allowed.
 Be courteous, pick up trash, drive only on the main road, avoid dwellings and livestock, and leave gates as you find them.

 Hunters can find more information including stocking schedules, location codes, maps, and hunter requirements on Fish and Game’s Pheasant Stocking webpage.
 For more details about pheasant hunting, see the Upland Game, Furbearer and Turkey Seasons and Rules, or review the printed brochure available at Fish and Game license vendors.